-Rajinikanth to meet party leaders shortly, to decide on political plunge
+Rajinikanth meets party leaders, to decide on political plunge

 Chennai, Nov 30: Superstar Rajinikanth is all set to deliberate the possibility of his political entry with the office bearers of Rajini Makkal Mandram on Monday.

-The meeting with Mandram's district secretaries would be held at the actor's Raghavendra Kalyana Mandapam here.
+The meeting with Mandram's district secretaries is being held at the actor's Raghavendra Kalyana Mandapam here.
 It may be noted that doctors had advised him against entering politics.

 Last month the actor hinted that his long-awaited entry to electoral politics may be delayed.